Don Jones

 [JULY 25 UPDATE] "PowerShell In Depth" Limited Edition Pre-Orders… as they stand…

 As most of you know, co-authors Jeffery Hicks, Richard Siddaway, and myself are offering a limited edition pre-order of our new PowerShell in Depth book.
 You can order from my company’s online store; you’re pre-ordering a book autographed by the three of us and bundled with a disc chock full of demo videos timed by us.
 This isn’t the same as the publisher’s MEAP preview - you won’t get the book ahead of time.
+The disc is exclusive to this 200-unit edition, and each book is part of a 400-unit edition and is hand-numbered.

 2 min read